amazon-archives/aws-database-migration-tools/Blogs/AWS Database Migration Labs/SQLServerMigration.md

     1. Click on your task **(auroramigrationtask)** and scroll to the **Table statistics** section to view the table statistics to see how many rows have been moved.
     2. If there is an error, the status color changes from green to red.
 Click on **View logs** link for the logs to debug.

-25. When the full load is complete, remember to generate a SQL statement to enable the foreign key constraints that we dropped earlier.

-Inspect the Content of Target Database
+## Inspect the Content of Target Database

-26. If you already disconnected from the EC2 SQL Server source database server, follow steps 1, 2, and 3 in Part 1 to connect (RDP) to your EC2 instance.
+25. If you already disconnected from the EC2 SQL Server source database server, follow steps 1, 2, and 3 in Part 1 to connect (RDP) to your EC2 instance.

-27. Open **MySQL Workbench 8.0 CE** from within the EC2 server, and click on Target Aurora RDS (MySQL) database connection that you created earlier.
+26. Open **MySQL Workbench 8.0 CE** from within the EC2 server, and click on Target Aurora RDS (MySQL) database connection that you created earlier.

-28. Inspect the migrated data, by querying one of the tables in the target database.
+27. Inspect the migrated data, by querying one of the tables in the target database.
 For example, the following query should return a table with two rows:

 ```sql
 SELECT *
 FROM dms_sample_dbo.sport_type;
 ```
 ![\[SqlDms16\]](img/SqlDms16.png)

 Note that baseball, and football are the only two sports that are currently listed in this table.
 In the next section you will insert several new records to the source database with information about other sport types.
 DMS will automatically replicate these new records from the source database to the target database.

+28. Now, use the following script to enable the foreign key constraints that we dropped earlier:

+    1. Within **MySQL Workbench**, click on the **File** menu, and choose **Open SQL Script**.
+    2. Open **AddConstraintsSQLServer.sql** from **\Desktop\DMS Workshop\Scripts**.
+    3. **Execute** the script.

 ## Replicating Data Changes from Source to the Target Database